Connect with us

 • Tombs of the Giants of Coddu Vecchiu

-Impressive burial structures, featuring large stone blocks arranged in the shape of dolmens, date back to the Bronze Age.
-The tombs of the Giants of Coddu Vecchiu are among the most spectacular on the island and include a tunnel tomb built between the 21st - 19th centuries BC and an exedra, i.e., a semicircular space in front of the tomb, was added at a later date, 18th - 17th centuries BC.
+Impressive burial structures dating from the Bronze Age and characterized by the presence of large stone blocks arranged in the shape of dolmens.
+The tombs of the Giants of Coddu Vecchiu are considered among the most spectacular on the island and include a gallery tomb built between the 21st and 19th centuries B.C. and an exedra, or semicircular space in front of it, added between the 18th and 17th centuries B.C.

 Tombe dei Giganti di Coddu Vecchiu (ph.
 Dario Garofalo)

-• A finding of 4th century AD coins
+• A finding of coins from the 4th century AD.

-A large number of follis (large bronze coins) dating back to the early 4th century AD was found in the seas around Arzachena.
-According to an initial estimate based on the total weight of the finding, the coins amount to around 30,000-50,000.
-The discovery was made by a private citizen during a dive, when he noticed metal remains at a shallow depth, not far from the shore.
+A rich deposit of follis dating to the first half of the 4th century AD has been found in the seas off Arzachena.
+According to an initial estimate, made on the basis of the total weight of the find, the number of large bronze coins would be between 30,000 and 50,000.
+The discovery was made by a private citizen during a dive, when he noticed metal remains at shallow depth, not far from the shore.

 Inspiration